Star Wars BIRTHDAY PARTY IDEAS

 - Make 'Lightsaber' fruit kebabs, or dip Pretzel sticks into different colored icing to make mini lightsabers.

-- Alternatively, make Lightsaber ice pops with these molds (below - USA only).
+- Alternatively, make Lightsaber ice pops with these molds (click supplier 3).
 The hilt even lights up the 'blade'.

 - While I was researching recipes for a Star Wars birthday party I came across some amazing recipes on the Official Star Wars Blog created by Just Jenn Recipes.
 She has dreamed up some of the most creative Star Wars food I've ever come across, and I just had to share some of my favorites with you (check out her blog for others):